The PC(USA)’s ‘New Way’ podcast features The Faith Studio’s founder

 The Faith Studio has been featured before on the “New Way” podcast in its 2022 season.
 Hayden attends each online community she features on the podcast to discern each one’s unique vibe and identify best practices of creating safe and sacred space.
 In the introduction to her conversation with Brown, Hayden described the diverse, digital community as “one of those precious spaces where we are seen for who we are and feel able to fully embrace the complexity of our story and emotions.”

-In the second episode, which drops Nov.
-23, Brown described her Caribbean background, growing up deeply rooted in intergenerational community, and how that informs how she navigates the realities of digital spaces to create a community grounded in love and authenticity.
+In the second episode, Brown described her Caribbean background, growing up deeply rooted in intergenerational community, and how that informs how she navigates the realities of digital spaces to create a community grounded in love and authenticity.

 “I was a child of my parents’ and my grandmother’s community.
 I was accountable not just to my mom and dad, but to my uncles, my aunts, my nana, my nana’s girlfriends; accountable to so many different people who were there for my nourishment, to build me up and help me to grow.
 That’s my base and my understanding. … Everyone knew who you were,” said Brown, who added that the experience cultivated inside her a sense of belonging and a feeling that many people were behind her, seeing her for who she was and pushing her forward.
 In contrast, Brown described the experience of “bootstrap-pulling” in America as isolating and overly competitive.
 “That doesn’t make very well for living in community,” opined Brown.